tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_5.md

 Văn, his usual abrasiveness softened by the gravity of the situation, nods.
 “We can’t go rushing into things.
 We need intel.”

 Lâm interjects, “And then what?
 What can we possibly do?
-Do you expect us to take on the CIA?”
+Do you expect us to take on the US Military?”

 Before I can respond to Lâm, Tuyết approaches, her expression grim.
 Beside her is a frail woman, her eyes brimming with unshed tears.
 "This is Mrs. Hà," Tuyết introduces.
 "Her son, Lực, was taken by men dressed like the ones we've just fought."